 What is Market Value Ratios?

-The market value ratios are the financial metrics which are used to evaluate the stocks of publicly traded companies.
-These ratios are mainly used by investors to check whether the share’s prices are valued correctly in the market or they are trading at a higher price or lower.
-The overvaluation or undervaluation of shares helps investors decide whether they should go long or short on the shares they are going to invest in.
-If a share is overpriced, the price will fall for sure in the future and thus an investor should short the shares for a while and if the stock is underpriced then one should go long on it.
+The market value ratios are the financial metrics which are used to evaluate the stocks’ worth of publicly traded companies.
+These ratios are mainly used by investors to check whether the prevailing market share prices are in sync with the company’s performance.
+And thus valued correctly in the market or they are trading at a higher price or lower.
+The overvaluation or undervaluation of share helps investors decide whether they should go long or short on the shares they are going to invest in.
+If a share is overpriced, the price will fall for sure in the future and thus an investor should short the shares for a while.
+And if the stock is underpriced then one should go long on it.

 There are different market value ratios used by the share market investors and some of the most used ratios are mentioned below:

-This ratio shows the earnings of the company earned in a particular time period against the number of the company’s shares which are outstanding.
+This ratio shows the earnings of the company earned in the period under analysis period with respect to the outstanding number of the company’s shares during that period.
 This ratio is used to understand whether investing in it is worth the money or not.
-Reach our exclusive post on Earnings Per Share.
+For further details about this ratio please reach our exclusive post on Earnings Per Share.

-This ratio is again one of the most important market value ratios to analyze and decide whether the price per share of the company is at its market price or not.
+This ratio is again one of the most important market value ratios to analyze and decide whether the market price per share of the company is how near or far with respect to its book value per share.
 This ratio shows the relation between the book value of the company (total equity excluding the preference shares of the shareholders) and the outstanding shares in the market.
+Book Value is the intrinsic value in terms of fundamental analysis.
+And it is a total of the contributed value plus the operational profits or losses of the company over the years.

 This is the ratio which is obtained by dividing the total market value of the shares of the company by the number of the shares which are outstanding.
 This gives the per share price in the market.